Search Keywords, Wine, Producers, Distributors

 Domaine de la Rochette

-Situated between the Alps and the Jura Mountains, Neuchâtel is underpinned by the same band of Jurassic limestone present in Burgundy and the Jura.
+Located between the Alps and the Jura Mountains, Neuchâtel is underpinned by the same band of Jurassic limestone present in Burgundy and the Jura.
 Compressed and folded by the geologic process that built the surrounding mountains, then ground smooth by the glaciers that also carved out the region’s three lakes – Neuchâtel, Biel, and Murten – Neuchâtel lacks the dramatic vistas of the Valais or the grandeur of Lavaux.
 The drama of Neuchâtel is subterranean.
-The region’s vineyards are located on the southeastern-facing slopes above the three lakes, where the topsoils are thinner and where the limestone is closer to the surface.
+The region’s vineyards are located on the southeastern-facing slopes above the three lakes, where the topsoils are thin and the limestone is closer to the surface.
 These are the precise ingredients for making incredibly detailed, precise, and age-worthy Pinot Noir.

 Close